-Your Down Payment
+Building Your Down Payment

 - Federal Housing Administration (FHA) loans

-- VA loans
+- VA mortgages

-VA loans are guaranteed by the U.S. Department of Veterans Affairs.
-Veterens and service people can benefit from a VA loan, which generally offers a reasonable interest rate, no down payment, and reduced closing costs.
-Even though the VA doesn't actually finance the mortgages, it does certify eligibility to qualify for a VA mortgage.
+VA loans are backed by the Department of Veterans Affairs.
+Service persons and veterans can get a VA loan, which usually offers a competitive fixed interest rate, no down payment, and reduced closing costs.
+While the mortgage loans don't originate from the VA, the office verfifies borrowers by providing eligibility certificates.

 - Piggy-back loans